CheAle14/mlapibot/data/templates/externalApp.md

 {% block content %}

-This post appears to show a spam bot being invoked by a user.
+This post could be asking about a bot somehow being in a server without being added.
+If so, it is likely one of two options:

-Users are able to install bots (apps) onto their own accounts, allowing them to use them in DMs and in servers that allow them to.
-If you do not want users to have this ability, remove the **Use External Apps** permission from them.
+1. It is a bot that has been installed onto a user account, allowing the user to use the bot in DMs and in servers that allow it.

-You can see which user invoked the bot by right clicking on the message and selecting 'View Interaction Info'
+You can disable the **Use External Apps** permission to stop this.
+2. It is a webhook that was added by someone with the Manage Webhooks permission.
+You can remove the webhook under the channel's Integration settings.

 {% endblock content %}